Trial 1 Trial Day

 Procedural - Motions

 Judge Cannone addresses the Commonwealth's motion to exclude defense expert Dr. Marie Russell, whom the defense disclosed six weeks into trial.
 Jackson argues the defense provided discovery within three days of learning about Russell and notes the Commonwealth also provided discovery throughout trial, including a report on Jennifer McCabe's interview with Lt.
 Tully that was withheld until after McCabe testified.
 Lally objects to the late disclosure and seeks full voir dire.
-Judge Cannone finds a Rule 14 reciprocal discovery violation occurred but declines to exclude Russell outright, instead ordering a voir dire where the Commonwealth may examine Russell without restriction as a remedy.
+Judge Cannone finds a Rule 14 reciprocal discovery violation and orders unrestricted Commonwealth voir dire as the remedy, leaving Russell's admissibility before the jury unresolved at this point.
 The witness order for the day is set as Russell, Wolfe, then Rentschler.

 Voir Dire